+Students considering withdrawal from the BSW Program are strongly encouraged to speak with their academic advisor or the BSW Program Director prior to taking action.
 Students planning to withdraw temporarily from the BSW program for one or more semesters should send written notification to the BSW Program Director requesting a leave of absence.
-This notification should stipulate the reasons for the request and the semester in which the student plans to return.
-Students who intend to withdraw permanently from the BSW program should send written notification to the BSW
+The BSW Program Director will attempt to discuss the request with the student, advise the student on options and rights, and determine an agreed upon date for return to the program.
+The decision to grant a leave of absence is at the discretion of the BSW Program Director.
+The student will be notified via email of the decision.
+Students who intend to withdraw permanently from the BSW program should send written notification to the BSW Program Director.

-Program Director with an explanation of the rationale for withdrawal.
 Any student who has been formally admitted to the BSW Program and withdraws for more than two consecutive semesters for any reason, without receiving approval for a leave of absence from the BSW Program Director, must reapply for formal admission to the program no sooner than one calendar year from the time of withdrawal (see Reapplication for Formal Admission to the BSW Program Following Revocation for detailed policy).